|

 Wattisham Stone

-In September 1930, a Mr. Claude Morley reported the discovery by himself at Wenhaston of a "mammillated erratic stone of 44 inches high x 33 broad and 21 deep, of the stratum of the celebrated Hartest Stone".
-This "hitherto-unrecorded rock" was found deep within a wooded copse that obscured a clay pit in Bartholomew Field, just south of Mill Heath.
-Both he and a Mr. Fowler of Beccles believed this to be the "final remnant" of St. Bartholomew's Chapel, which was thought to have occupied the site (at about TM417762).
+In September 1930, a Mr. Claude Morley reported the discovery by himself at Wenhaston of a "mammillated erratic stone of 44 inches high x 33 broad and 21 deep (1.1m x 1m x 53cm), of the stratum of the celebrated Hartest Stone".
+This "hitherto-unrecorded rock" was found deep within a wooded copse that obscured a clay pit in Chapel Field, just south of Mill Heath.
+Both he and a Mr. Fowler of Beccles believed this to be the "final remnant" of St. Bartholomew's Chapel, which once existed not far away.
 However, I was informed that the boulder was generally held to be a 'Druid Stone'.1

-Source: 1.
+Sources: 1.
 From details on a sketch map sent to me anonymously.
+2. Information and photo kindly supplied by Dale Peck.
+3. http://www.wenhaston.net/mmap/map.php?panel=A4

 A tunnel was alleged to run from St. Bartholomew's Chapel, though no destination was ever stated.